 If you want to send kids home with a bit of slime from a camp, party, or classroom project, I would suggest packages of reusable containers from the dollar store or grocery store or even Amazon.
 For large groups we have used condiment containers as seen here.

-BASIC GLITER SLIME RECIPE SCIENCE
+GLITTER SLIME SCIENCE

 What’s the science behind the slime?
 The borate ions in the slime activators (sodium borate, borax powder, or boric acid) mix with the PVA (polyvinyl-acetate) glue and forms this cool stretchy substance.
 This is called cross linking!